Apirone/apirone-sdk-php/docs/five-steps-guide.md

 # Five-steps integration guide

-These five steps will help you easily integrate Apirone Payment Gateway into your application.
+These five steps will help you easily integrate the Apirone Payment Gateway into your application.

 ## Step 1.
 Configure logs and database